|

 this can cause a large amount of memory to be allocated.
 The -B option

-disables this automatic allocation of buffers for pipes, so that only 64K
+disables this automatic allocation of buffers for pipes, so that only the

-recently viewed part of the piped data is kept in memory; any earlier data
+of the file is kept in memory; any earlier data is lost.

 - Causes full screen repaints to be painted from the top line down.
 By